BelfrySCAD/BOSL2/tutorials/Rounding the Cube.md

 # Rounding the Cube

 One of the shape primitives you'll use most often in your OpenSCAD designs is the cube.
-Rounding the edges of cube-like objects impacts both the visual appeal and functional aspects of the final product.
+Rounding the edges of cube-like objects impacts both the visual appeal and functional aspects of the final design.
 The BOSL2 library provides a variety of methods for rounding edges and corners.

 There are four different 3d shape primitives that you can use to make cube-like objects: